 Getting Executive Buy-in to a Data Governance Framework

 In addition to branding a good Data Governance, getting executive buy-in and authority to make data-driven decisions makes for Data Governance unity across the board, especially at the beginning any big data project.
 Carmen McKenzie, Data Services Director of the Washington State Board for Community and Technical Colleges (SBCTC), found this out through setting up a Data Governance structure for 34 community and technical institutions.
 Legislators mandated a formalized Data Governance, “standardizing data definitions and improving Data Quality.”
 Concurrently, colleges required establishing Data Governance as recommended by some knowledgeable consultants before rolling out a new ERP system.

 The combination of establishing a Data Governance and planning for the new ERP system happened in a short time frame, making it challenging for McKenzie and her people to decide which Data Governance framework would fit best across all the community college entities.
 McKenzie and her committee chose a Non-Invasive Data Governance approach.
 Seiner’s blueprint introduces Data Governance by leveraging best practices and structures within the business, instead of disrupting employees or forcing them to comply with a new program.

 McKenzie’s task force encompassed Data Governance planning within existing college councils.
 This approach gained support quickly from the colleges’ presidents.
-As of October 2018, the SBTC developed a metadata repository algorithm to support Data Governance related to the ERP and is holding back purchasing any technology.
+The SBTC has developed a metadata repository algorithm to support Data Governance related to the ERP and is holding back purchasing any technology.
 This will allow Data Governance to spend more time developing Data Quality metrics.